jyothismaraiaj/eas_503_Customer_Segmentation/resume.md

   - Introduction to Pattern Recognition
   - Processing of Strings and Sequences
   - Introduction to Data Mining
   - Software Quality and Practice
+  - Modern Networking Concepts
+  - Data Structures and Algorithm

 ---